phpsgi/phpsgi/SPEC.md

 raw HTTP POST or PUT data.
 The file handle MUST be opened in binary mode.

-The input stream object MUST respond to read and MAY implement seek.
+The input stream object MUST respond to `read` and MAY implement `seek`.
 Here is an example that implements a stream Buffer object for `php://input`:

 ```php